ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 2. From the action menu, click **Destroy resources**.
 3. Confirm the deletion by clicking **Destroy**.
 4. Select the workspace to open the workspace details.
 5. From the navigation, select **Activity** to review the logs for your resource deletion.
-Ensure that no errors occured during the deletion process.
+Ensure that no errors occurred during the deletion process.
 6. From the navigation, select **Resources** and verify that your resources are removed.
 7. Optional: After you removed all your resources, remove your workspace.
    1. Open the [workspace dashboard ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/schematics/workspaces) and find the workspace that you want to remove.